MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 ## Example Kusto queries

 > [!NOTE]
-> It is recommended to pivot on different dimensions such as period, channel, and locale for all queries in this article.
+> It's recommended to pivot on different dimensions such as period, channel, and locale for all queries in this article.

 ### Number of users per period